 It is expected for people to be late for an event, so when I arrive at the Hillbrow Library to find the area designated for the event empty, I am not surprised.
 The weather is partly cloudy with serious promises of rain.

-But soon, the venue is packed full of learners, teachers and a few adults.
-I’m here at the eLearning Centre in the Hillbrow Library, courtesy of Johannesburg City Libraries’ Jeff Nyoka, who is innovatively introducing elearning opportunities to the communities of Johannesburg, to present FunDza and its online offering.
+Soon, the venue is packed full of learners, teachers and a few adults.
+I’m ready to present FunDza and its online offering.

 When I’m called up, I make sure to tell the learners that in the FunDza library, they will find stories about themselves, about their world, about their joys and challenges.